EvenChang/OpenWebUI-Pipeline-demo/README.md

 # OpenWebUI Pipeline: RAG and MCP Tool Integration
 This repository demonstrates how to use the OpenWebUI Pipeline to retrieve user answers through RAG.

-After a RAG similarity search, the pipeline may return a similarity API call such as:
+When a user submits a query in OpenWebUI, the pipeline triggers a RAG similarity search and returns a similarity API call, for example:
 ```
 {
   "api": "/describe_table",